datasciencecampus/DSCA_graduate-programme_dev/week_03/week_readme.md

 * Write scikit learn logreg equivalent for example of R implementation.
 * Overhaul python / R implementation reports to compare correct vs incorrect predictions of class.
-* Next year would need 3 to 4 hours, with more time for learner exploration of case studies.
+* Next year would need 4 hours, with more time for learner exploration of case studies.
+* A short activity after the initial introduction to the software where participants could follow along a set of instructions (accompanied by screenshots perhaps), which they could quickly do and be able to gauge the functionalities in powerBI and understand where all screen elements are located.
+* Pairing up and breakout rooms for tasks.

 ## Modular Programming: